 - In the original 901/911 design the shoulder line draws a bow with full-length body tension.
 It was deadly to let the line visually sag vapidly in the door segment.

-- The inclined silhouette is not only prominent from the side view of the car but also from the top view (Porsche 356).
+- The initially inclined silhouette is not only prominent from the side view of the car but also from the top view (Porsche 356).
 For the rear wheels the track is more narrow. – Nowadays the Porsche management directs its designers to change the style to the opposite.
 The back view has to look fat and martial.
 From the side view the lines have to rise toward the back (see the bottom line of the side windows).

-Alltogether the points repudiate the foundational principles of Erwin Komenda's 356/ 901 design.
+Alltogether the points above repudiate the foundational principles of Erwin Komenda's 356/ 901 design.
 Nevertheless still today Porsche benefits from the distant echo of Komenda's genius.
-(Since 1963 Porsche disavows not only these principles but pretty much Komenda as a person and Komenda's role as the origin of its car body design - a later copyright demand by the heirs was rejected.)
+(Since 1963 Porsche disavows not only these principles but pretty much Komenda as a person and Komenda's role as the origin of Porsche's car body design - a later copyright demand by the heirs was rejected.)

 The essentials of the 356/911 body design